Alignment of Learning Outcomes

 Through our participation in the Give Students A Compass project, in collaboration with the UW System and the AAC&U’s LEAP initiative, we support the enhancement of designs for general education and assessment that foster integrative learning and demonstrated accomplishments of the student learning outcomes.
 The UW Oshkosh Foundation is raising funds for high-impact practices to increase levels of achievement for students from traditionally underserved groups.

-The elevation of the quality of student learning ultimately depends, however, upon maximizing the efficiency of the complex and interrelated human, physical and financial resources of the institution.
+However, the elevation of the quality of student learning ultimately depends upon maximizing the efficiency of the complex and interrelated human, physical and financial resources of the institution.
 Our strategic and operational plans and action initiatives and our Governing Ideas are the institutional means of ensuring that we align our resources with our priorities.

 The chart summarizes and depicts the relationships among the various factors designed to enhance essential student learning outcomes.

 Click to see the chart (PDF).